MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

   - Use the free-hand sphere to rotate in any direction.

->[!Tip]
-> Gazing at any of the spheres will let you know which direction the sphere will rotate.
+  You can gaze at any sphere to see which direction it will rotate.

   When rotating, it helps to think as if you are physically grabbing the sphere and rotating around the object, like a wheel.
 The following graphics show how to use the different rotation controls:

 Free rotation